placeholder image to represent content

 The bacteria and tube worms compete for resources and territory

-The bacteria provide food for the tube worms, and the tube worms provide habitat for the bacteria
+The bacteria provide food for the tube worms, and the tube worms provide a home for the bacteria

 The bacteria cause disease in the tube worms, which in turn provide nutrients for other organisms